mjitkop/Channels-DVR-Channel-Collections-Include-Sources/README.md

 # Channels-DVR-Channel-Collections-Include-Sources
-Create a channel collection on a Channels DVR server with channels from the specified source.
+Create a channel collection on a Channels DVR server with channels from the specified sources.

 ## Usage